AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="actor" ></a>
 ## 9.2 Actor
-The Actor property MUST be defined by the LMS.
-The Actor property for all "cmi5 defined" statements MUST be of objectType "Agent".
-The Actor property MUST contain an "account" IFI as defined in the xAPI specification.
+The `actor` property MUST be defined by the LMS.
+The`actor` property for all cmi5 defined statements MUST be of objectType `agent`.
+The Actor property MUST contain an `account` property (IFI) as defined in the xAPI specification.

 <a name="verbs" ></a>
 ## 9.3 Verbs